pchj/ModelEarth-RealityStream/path.md

 	python main.py [features] [target] [models]

-The indicated features dataset will be merged with a 2-column "target" dataset on-the-fly usng Pandas to avoid storing merged files.
+The indicated features dataset will be merged with a 2-column "target" dataset on-the-fly using Pandas to avoid storing merged files.

-The term "features" is more prevalent in machine learning and data science. "factors" has a stronger association with statistics and social sciences.
+The term "features" is more prevalent in machine learning and data science.
+"factors" has a stronger association with statistics and social sciences.

 Each target dataset will contain 2 columns.
 1. The location column with one of the following column names:
 Country (2-char), State (2-digit fips), County or Fips (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char)
 2. The "Target" column containing 1 or 0

-Small sample features and target data will reside within the "input/[data]/features" folders for each data source.
+Sample features and targets datasets will reside within the "input/[data]/features" and "input/[data]/targets" folders for each data source.

 ### About path name shortcuts

 The parameters will have three versions: short ("bees"), medium ("input/bees/targets") and full ("input/bees/targets/bees-targets.csv").

-Setting the models parameter to "all" would be the equivalent to "svc,rfc,lr,rbf,location-forest" The default model value might be "rbf" (Random Bits Forest) when blank.
+Setting the models parameter to "all" would be the equivalent to "svc, rfc, lr, rbf, location-forest" The default model will be "rbf" (Random Bits Forest) when blank.

 **Parameter rules:**
 If a slash / is in a parameter, treat it as a path.
 If the file name is omitted from a path, append a file name.
-Example: For a parameter of "input/bees/targets/increase2024", append the file name "/bees-targets-increase2024.csv"
+For a target value of "bees" build the path "input/bees/targets/bees-targets.csv" For a target value of "bees increase2024" build the path "input/bees/targets/bees-targets-increase2024.csv"

 ## Projects